seanking/async-await/README.md

 ```

 #### Test a Rejected Promise
 The test below verifies that the _generateGreeting_ method will throw an error for an invalid delay.
-It is similar the previous test, but it ensures the promise was rejected with the 'Invalid delay!'.
+It is similar to the previous test, but it ensures the promise was rejected with the 'Invalid delay!'.

 ```javascript
 it('should handle invalid delay', () => {